 Help Fund Our Service

-Our hotline is run entirely by volunteer rehabbers.
-We cover the costs for this service out of our own pockets.
+Our hotline is run entirely by rehabbers.
 Donating can help offset our monthly expenses, ensuring this hotline remains available to the community.

-We aim for the community to embrace this volunteer service so deeply that our rehabbers will no longer need to personally fund it, allowing it to be supported by public contributions.
+We aim for the community to embrace this volunteer resource so deeply that it will be sustained by public contributions.

 Finger Lakes Wildlife Hotline is operated by Arctic Fox Daily Wildlife Rescue, Inc., a 501(c)(3) nonprofit organization.
 It is not a standalone entity.
-Your donation will support Arctic Fox Daily's dedicated hotline fund.
+Your tax-deductible donation will support Arctic Fox Daily's hotline operating fund.

 Counties Connected to Our Hotline

 We're thrilled by the number of rehabilitators already connected to our hotline!
-Below is a list of counties where we have participating rehabbers.
-Please note that this does not mean we have specialized coverage for every species in every county.
-This list does not define our entire service area; wildlife often travels long distances to reach the right rehabber, especially for species requiring additional licensing or expertise.
+We currently have participating rehabbers located in Allegany, Erie, Genesee, Livingston, Monroe, Ontario, Tompkins, and Wayne Counties.
+Please note that this does not mean we have specialized coverage for every species in every county, and it also does not define our entire service area: wildlife often travels long distances to reach the right rehabber, especially for species requiring additional licensing or expertise.

 Our Two-Part Mission